vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Sunday` ⚡⚡⚡
+Have a amazing `Monday` ⚡⚡⚡

-Did you know Today on `23rd August`
+Did you know Today on `24th August`
 ```
-“East and West Germany announce they will unite on Oct 3.”
-(Year: 1990)
+“Mexico gained its independence from Spain with the Treaty of Cordoba.”
+(Year: 1821)
 ```